UCSBCarpentry/CustomLibraryBash/_episodes/07-free-text.md

 The second part uses the `sort` command to rearrange the room numbers from its original order into an alphabetical configuration.

-The third part uses the 'uniq' command to find the uniq values with a count specified by the `-c` flag.
+The third part uses the `uniq` command to find the uniq values with a count specified by the `-c` flag.

 The fourth part sorts the counts in ascending order.